CleverCloud/kawa/README.md

-# HTX
+# Kawa

 Agnostic representation of HTTP1 and HTTP2, with zero-copy, made for Sōzu.

 # Principles

-Consider the following HTTP/1.1 response stored in an `HtxBuffer`:
+Consider the following HTTP/1.1 response stored in a `Buffer`:

 ```txt
 HTTP/1.1 200 OK